LNG from the US – between drivel and miracle drug

 Does anyone still remember the US LNG import adventure?
 Seems to be a long way off.
 Today, everyone talks about the US becoming a huge LNG exporter.
 How about that?

-Since I have gotten interested in LNG I don’t stop wondering, if anyone in LNG still takes the longterm nature of the business seriously.
+Since I have gotten interested in LNG I don’t stop wondering, if anyone in LNG still takes the long-term nature of the business seriously.
 Of course, there are many, but they seem to be drowned out by the very short-term thinkers.
-And short-term thinking must prevail on the financing side as well as otherwise, I have a hard time imagining how those deals come together.
+Short-term thinking must prevail on the financing side as well otherwise, I have a hard time imagining how those deals come together.

 I have already dropped the hint in other posts.
 The Black Mamba problem.
 What happens if the LNG plant you build is way too expensive for the market you want to serve?
 Either you hype the market or you hide the true cost of building LNG terminals in the first place.

 Let’s look at the fundamentals.
-The US is exposed to both, the Atlantic and to the Pacific Ocean.
+The US is exposed to both, the Atlantic and the Pacific Oceans.
 That means that in theory, they should have easy access to both major LNG markets.
 Asia but also Europe.
 Asia, of course, looks like big nice ice cream on a hot summer day to a distressed LNG terminal operator.
-But there is also big competition on this premium LNG buying region.
+But there is also big competition in this premium LNG buying region.

 There is also the feed-gas price issue.
 You sure think I am crazy.
 North American gas is the cheapest on the planet now, so there is no better feedstock for LNG production.
 But that’s not entirely true.
 I still remember well that some years ago we used to apply sub-one USD per MMBtu feed-gas prices to new LNG projects in order to make them economically viable.
 Henry Hub has not been that low since – well not once since I know what Henry Hub actually is.